Estimated reading time: 8 minutes

 They are asked to show up to help from 9:00 am to noon.

-When they arrive, it’s important to have someone there waiting for them with all the supplies (plants, gloves, hand shovel, mulch, etc.) staged and ready to go.
+When they arrive, it’s essential to have someone there waiting for them with all the supplies (plants, gloves, hand shovel, mulch, etc.) staged and ready to go.

-If the volunteers show up and no one is there to greet them, it could result in wasting valuable (free labor) time.
+If the volunteers show up and no one is there to greet them, it could waste valuable (free labor) time.

-In addition to it wasting time, it can also result in having a negative impact on the volunteer experience.
+In addition to wasting time, it can also negatively impact the volunteer experience.

-But when volunteers are eagerly greeted and put to work upon arrival, they benefit from the good feeling that comes with accomplishing something significant for the church.
+However, when volunteers are eagerly greeted and put to work upon arrival, they benefit from the good feeling of accomplishing something significant for the church.
 Hence – a good use of their time!

 3. Clear Expectations